 The President of Gambia, Sir Dawada Jawara visited the Sahel country of Niger recently (22 November) on a tour of several members of the Inter-State Committee for the Fight against Drought in the Sahel (CILSS).

-The President of Gambia, Sir Dawada Jawara visited the Sahel country of Niger recently (22 November) on a tour of several members of the Inter-State Committee for the Fight against Drought in the Sahel (CILSS).
+Background: The President of Gambia, Sir Dawada Jawara visited the Sahel country of Niger recently (22 November) on a tour of several members of the Inter-State Committee for the Fight against Drought in the Sahel (CILSS).
 The Sahel region extends almost three thousand miles (5000 kms) across Africa, south of the Sahara desert, and the severe drought of 1972/73 brought the region to the brink of disaster.
 The CILSS was formed in 1973 to combat the drought effects and launch new initiatives for rehabilitation and development.

 SYNOPSIS: Gambian President Sir Dawada Jawara, current president of the CILSS arrived at Niamey airport, and was greeted by Niger's President Seyni Kountche and Army Chief of Staff General Ali Chaibou.
 Niger is among the largest and Gambia the smallest, of the eight-nation CILLS Committee.